haileykr/Projects/CitiesAndBuildings/README.md

 - Add fun facts to buildings!

 2. Register As a User to Add More
-- Once registered, you can add more builidngs and edit / delete them
+- Once registered, you can add more buildings and edit / delete them

 3. Filter Buildings per Various Criteria
-- Filter by building name, (to be completed from here)height, architect, and engineer.
+- Filter by building name, *(to be completed from here)*height, architect, and engineer.

 ## Tech Stack
 ![tech_stack](../imgs/CAB_tech_stack.png)